milador/RaspberryPi-Joystick/16_Buttons_Joystick/README.md

 # Usage Setup

 Connect RaspberryPi to one of the USB ports on your host device.
-Make sure you use an external power source to power RPi Zero.
+Make sure you use an external power source to power RaspberryPi.
 Wait 30 seconds for it to initialize.

 ## Bluetooth